leonjohan3/acs-codepipeline/README.md

    Because the solution is predominantly aimed at Java Spring Boot developers, it would be easier for them to maintain the IaC in a language familiar to them.
 2. Why was AWS CodePipeline and not GitHub Actions used to implement the CI/CD steps?

-   AWS cdk could be used to create the AWS CodePipeline, and CodePipeline integrates much easier with the other AWS services and supports roles using least privilege.
+   The AWS cdk could be utilized to create the AWS CodePipeline, and CodePipeline integrates much easier with the other AWS services and supports roles using least privilege.
 3. Why is there a manual approval step?